 Best Disney World Thrill Rides

 Disney World is made up of four parks: Magic Kingdom, Animal Kingdom, Hollywood Studios, and EPCOT.
 Each park is very different with varying degrees of thrill.
-Magic Kingdom has the most tame rides, while Hollywood Studios has the most intense attractions.
+Magic Kingdom has the most tame rides, while Hollywood Studios has the most intense attractions (including Star Wars: Galaxy’s Edge!).

 Moving onto Animal Kingdom, there are two attractions that really pack a good thrill: Pandora’s Avatar Flight of the Banshee and Expedition Everest.
 The Pandora ride is a complex adventure simulation that is really jaw dropping.
 Expedition Everest is an impressive, surprising roller coaster.
 Both will wow big kids and adults, but neither is truly shocking or scary.
 We love them both though

 EPCOT is an interesting park.
 It’s our lease favorite of the four Disney Parks.
 EPCOT is more about experiences than attractions, but if you do want to enjoy a bit of a thrill, Test Track is the way to go.
-Still, not scary or too thrilling, but fun.
+Still, not scary or too thrilling, but fun albeit a little rough on the neck.
+The total winner of EPCOT though is Guardians of the Galaxy: Cosmic Rewind!
+What an amazing and wild ride!
+I’ve ridden it a few times and can say that I prefer it NOT riding over and over, but once and then maybe again later.

 Lastly, Hollywood Studios does pack some thrills.
 Here you’ll find the Rock ‘n’ Rollercoaster, Hollywood Tower of Terror, Star Wars Galaxy’s Edge with Smuggler’s Run and Rise of the Resistance… Hollywood Studios takes the cake for cool, thrilling and fun!